 Some easy ways to maintain a record of your CEUs are Excel, Microsoft Word, Dropbox, Evernote, or even simply the Notes App on your iPhone.
-Just ensure it’s all regularly backed-up so that you don’t lose your mind or have to start from scratch.
+Just ensure it’s all regularly backed-up so that you don’t have to start from scratch.

-Once you get the hang of it, it will become easier year over year!
+Once you get the hang of it, it will become easier each year!